jondejong/maprest/README.md

 A Grails plugin allowing you to easily customize dynamic REST output

-This will allow you to add custom property maps to you object model to define how a REST service should respond.
+This will allow you to add custom property maps to your object model to define how a REST service should respond in either JSON or XML.

 Status History